-A first session is usually a starting point rather than a test.
+A first session is a starting point rather than a test.
 It is a chance to explain, in whatever way you can manage, what has brought you to counselling and what kind of support you hope for.

 Before the session

-A first session often covers:
+A first session may include:

 • any immediate practical concerns